jwunderl/pxt-arcade/docs/courses/csintro1/variables/sprites.md

 * Color codes in image editor, Blocks and JavaScript

-# Concept: Set mySprite to an image using the image editor
+# Concept: Set a Sprite variable to an image using the image editor

 # TODO: Video demo example Making a sprite, image editor (pixels), creating a share link and downloading a png code file.